There are two great opportunities coming up to see

-We are excited to announce the world premiere of BRIDGING THE DIVIDE: TOM BRADLEY AND THE POLITICS OF RACE at the Los Angeles Film Festival!
+BRIDGING THE DIVIDE: TOM BRADLEY AND THE POLITICS OF RACE:

 Before Barack Obama, There was Tom Bradley

-Thirty-five years before Barack Obama's election as President, the question of race and the possibility of bridging racial and ethnic barriers was put to a test in an overlooked and untold story in American politics: The 1973 election of Tom Bradley, the first African American mayor of a major U.S. city with an ovewhelmingly white population.
+Thirty-five years before Barack Obama was elected President, the question of race and the possibility of bridging racial and ethnic barriers was put to a test in an overlooked and untold story in American politics: The 1973 election of Tom Bradley, the first African American mayor of a major U.S. city with an overwhelmingly white majority.

 Photographs in the Gallery and throughout this website are courtesy of the Tom Bradley Legacy Foundation, the California African American Museum, the personal collections of the Tom Bradley family, and Tom Bradley staff members including Phil Depoian, Adrian Dove, Bee Canterbury Lavery, Craig Lawson, Wilfred Marshall, Jeff Matsui, Wanda Moore, and Bill Raphiel.